imyogeshgaur/File-Bhejo/README.md

 ## Working of Project

+Step 1 : Create an uploads Folder inside the backend folder

-Step 1 : Create a .env file inside backend folder of the Project having following credentials
+Step 2 : Create a .env file inside backend folder of the Project having following credentials

 ```